RSE-102/Lecture-Material/04_testing/intro_slides.md

 ## Learning goals

 - Why is it important to test simulation software?
-- What are the concepts of unit testing, integration testing and regression testing and how to write such tests for a simulation software?
+- What are the concepts of unit testing, integration testing and regression testing and how to write such tests?
 - How to use the Python testing frameworks `pytest` and `unittest` to generate a automated testing workflow?

 ---